 1. Wash your hands before and after cleaning

 It's important to have clean hands to prevent adding bacteria to the wrinkles or eyes.

 Gently remove any debris or eye goo from the wrinkles with an unscented baby wipes or a soft cloth with warm water.
 Use a different wipe for each wrinkle to prevent cross-contamination.

 With a clean cloth or a clean tissue, gently dry the wrinkles to remove any moisture.
 Moisture creates ideal conditions for bacteria and yeast to grow and may cause rashes or infections.

 4. Apply a wrinkle cream

-If your Frenchie has tear stains, you can use a special wrinkle cream.
+If your Frenchie has tear stains, you can use a special wrinkle cream for Bulldogs such as Squishface Wrinkle Paste or Two Pets and a Half Wrinkle cream.
 Wrinkle creams also help to clean and protect your dog's wrinkles and folds.

 If your dog’s wrinkles are dry you can put a small amount of Vaseline or coconut oil in the wrinkle.

 If your Frenchie has a tail pocket, which is a fold underneath the tail, (not every French Bulldog has them) clean it using the same method to prevent infection.